President and Chief Executive Officer

 What does it mean to be taken care of?

 In our increasingly busy lives, with work and family obligations, it can be difficult to remember to stop and take care of our own health.
 And when we finally find time to invest in our health, it can be overwhelming to wade through information and navigate a complex healthcare system.
 Here at Arkansas Blue Cross and Blue Shield, we’ve been investing in the health of our fellow Arkansans for more than 70 years, providing reliable health insurance to give our members peace of mind.
 And investing in their communities statewide to build a happier, healthier Arkansas overall.
 It’s this core purpose that has brought us to where we are today and will take us into the decades ahead.
+We are confident that our services and solutions encourage you to Take Good Care, Arkansas.

 Supporting our Members’ Health